 Use feng shui to your favorAs it turns out, the position of your desk could be just as important as the work you do at it.
-According to feng shui, placing your desk facing the door is a power move.
-The reasoning behind it?
-Having your back to the door means that you can’t immediately see a visitor, which can unknowingly cause tension and anxiety.
+According to the ancient practices of feng shui, placing your desk facing the door is a power move.
+The logic of this convention is grounded in logic; having your back to the door means that you can’t immediately see a visitor, which can unknowingly cause tension and anxiety.

-Incorporate plenty of storage optionsWhether you’re an accountant or an artist, you’re bound to accumulate clutter in your work space, and clutter can be mentally disruptive.
-You may not feel like the giant stack of papers on the edge of your desk is impeding your work habits, but subconsciously they may be.
-Having clutter that is irrelevant to your present task at hand creates a strain on your mind, inadvertently dividing your attention.
-To combat this, ensure your home office has plenty of room for storage.
+Incorporate plenty of storage optionsWhether you’re an accountant or an artist, you’re bound to accumulate clutter in your workspace, and clutter can be mentally disruptive.
+You may not feel like the giant stack of papers on the edge of your desk is impeding your work habits, but on a subconscious level, having clutter that is irrelevant to your present task-at-hand creates a strain on your mind, inadvertently dividing your attention.
+To combat clutter-related hindrances, ensure your home office has plenty of options for hidden storage.

 Never underestimate your light sourcesYou should have plenty of light in your workspace to avoid eyestrain and keep you alert while you work.
 Ideally, that light will be natural light.
 If your office doesn’t have windows, consider lighting fixtures, lighting types, and fixture placement.